 Gaining Male Privilege After Transitioning

-In honor of International Women’s Day I wanted to do a shoot to bring awareness to this concept of male privilege.
-As a trans man, gaining male privilege after transitioning is extremely disturbing.
-I hate that I’m privileged now that I appear as a cis white man in today’s society.
+In honor of International Women’s Day, I wanted to do a shoot to bring awareness to the concept of male privilege.
+As a trans man, gaining male privilege after transitioning has been extremely disturbing for me.
+I hate that I’m suddenly privileged simply because I now appear as a cis white man in today’s society.
 But I want to use that privilege to talk about issues like this.
-Femininity shouldn’t be seen as a weakness.
-Women are just capable as any man so society needs to start treating them like it.
-I want this post to bring awareness to this issue and hopefully it will help others recognize their privilege.

 I lived 21 years of my life as a woman so I’ve experienced the difference in treatment when being perceived as a woman versus a man.
 The minute I started passing, I was immediately treated differently.
 Not just by men, but by everyone.
 I was treated better by society in general because people were reading me as a young, white, straight cis male instead of a woman.
 The difference is, I recognize my privilege.
 Although I am a trans man, I don’t immediately out myself in public, so people treat me with that privilege.
 Before transitioning the differences in how people talked to me and treated me was completely different.

 1. My opinion never mattered as much - Before transitioning it seemed like anytime I had an opinion, men would overlook it.
-Now, I have an opinion and men are all ears.
+Now when I share my opinion, men actually listen.

 2. I was always talked over - Men constantly talked over me.
 I could never get a word in without a man butting in with his opinion.
 Now, they let me talk.
 They let me be apart of the conversation instead of talking at me.